Fantesca Estate & Winery: Name Origins

 The Fantesca name comes from the female character La Fantesca (who was part of an Italian comedy group, in theater performances of Commedia dell'arte).
 She was both the lover and equal companion of the character Harlequin and could always be counted on to charm her audiences.

 Grape Varieties

 From a 53 acre property, the 8.6 acre vineyard is cultivated with Cabernet Sauvignon, Petit Verdot and Cabernet Franc.

-Featured Wines

-Fantesca features not only the Estate Cabernet Sauvignon, but a Chardonnay and a red blend called All Great Things (made by Heidi Barrett).
-It also features a Pinot Noir, made by winemaker Tony Arcudi.

-Each vintage of the blend All Great Things has a different photograph with a different theme: